Driving tests for drivers with disabilities

 - The interior and exterior of your car should be clean.

-The appropriate fee for the category of test must accompany your driving test application.
+You must pay the appropriate fee for the category of test when you submit your driving test application.
 The fee for motorcycles and cars is €85.
 For all other categories the fee is €120.

-You can pay by cheque, postal order or money order.
+You can pay online or by cheque, postal order or money order.
 These should be crossed and made payable to the Road Safety Authority.
-Fees are non-refundable
+Fees are non-refundable.

 How to apply

-You can apply and pay for your driving test online here.
-You will require a credit card to do this (VISA or Mastercard).
-You also need to have a valid e-mail address.
+You can apply and pay for your driving test online.
+You will require a debit or credit card and an email address.

 Where to apply